Hamming code: Hamming codes with additional parity (SECDED)

 This extended Hamming code was popular in computer memory systems, starting with IBM 7030 Stretch in 1961, where it is known as SECDED (or SEC-DED, abbreviated from single error correction, double error detection).
-Server computers in 21st century, while typically keeping the SECDED level of protection, no longer use the Hamming's method, relying instead on the designs with longer codewords (128 to 256 bits of data) and modified balanced parity-check trees.
+Common forms for memory systems include (39,32) and (72,64).
+(While it is more efficient to use a codeword length in the form of 2m - 1, existing computer data word sizes being powers of 2 preclude this choice, though communication and data storage system do take advantage.)
+Server computers in 21st century, while typically keeping the SECDED level of protection, no longer use Hamming's method, relying instead on the designs with longer codewords (128 to 256 bits of data) and modified balanced parity-check trees.
 The (72,64) Hamming code is still popular in some hardware designs, including Xilinx FPGA families.

 [7,4] Hamming code

 In 1950, Hamming introduced the [7,4] Hamming code.
 It encodes four data bits into seven bits by adding three parity bits.
 As explained earlier, it can either detect and correct single-bit errors or it can detect (but not correct) both single and double-bit errors.

-With the addition of an overall parity bit, it becomes the [8,4] extended Hamming code which is SECDED and can both detect and correct single-bit errors and detect (but not correct) double-bit errors.
+With the addition of an overall parity bit, it becomes the [8,4] extended Hamming code and can both detect and correct single-bit errors and detect (but not correct) double-bit errors.